 Treatment options vary, depending on the type of muscular dystrophy.
 For example, people with myotonic muscular dystrophy may need surgery to remove cataracts, which is when the lens of the eye becomes clouded, interfering with vision.
 People who have Emery–Dreifuss muscular dystrophy or myotonic muscular dystrophy may need surgery to implant a pacemaker or cardiac defibrillators to manage abnormal heart rhythm conditions.

-Children with muscular dystrophy receive surgical treatment through Hassenfeld Children's Hospital of New York at NYU Langone.
+Children with muscular dystrophy receive surgical treatment through Hassenfeld Children’s Hospital at NYU Langone.

 Spinal Fusion Surgery